Skip to Content

 Take in the views on Bealey Spur Track

 The Bearly Spur Track is one hike road-trippers with adequate time should not miss.
 This 6-kilometer (each way) hiking trail takes you high above the river valley to the Bealey Hut.
 It will take approx. 4 to 5 hours to complete.
-Although the trail has an elevation gain of over 600 meters (1,969 feet) it is gradual and not too difficult.
-You can stay in the Bealey Hut free of charge and it operates on a first-come, first-serve basis.
-With that said, it’s an old hut so there are only very basic facilities.
+Although the trail has an elevation gain of over 600 meters (1,969 feet) it is gradual and not too difficult in terms of the terrain.

 See the famous Devils Punchbowl

-One of the most ferocious waterfalls in New Zealand is located in Arthur’s Pass and the Devils Punchbowl Walking Track will take you to it.
+One of the most ferocious waterfalls in New Zealand is located in Arthur’s Pass National Park and the Devils Punchbowl Walking Track will take you to it.
 The name alone should get you excited but if that doesn’t, then the fact it’s a 131-meter tall (430 feet) waterfall should!

 The trail to the falls is short and sweet with a small elevation gain and it takes around 20 minutes each way.
-Once there you’ll be amazed at the falls and might even get a little wet!
+Once there, you’ll be amazed at the falls and might even get a little wet!

 Where to stay in Arthur’s Pass